ebelinski/swiftly/about.md

 description:
 ---

 Swiftly is a one-stop quick reference spot for Swift developers.
-The example-driven reference pages in Swiftly are intended for intermediate and advanced developers, but can be useful for novice developers as well.

-It is currently under construction.
+Swiftly contains example-driven reference pages for developers of all levels.
+It was launched by [Eugene](https://ebelinski.com/) (me) in October 2019.

 Got any feedback?
 I can be reached a number of ways:

-* Email: ebelinski at protonmail dot com
+* Email: ebelinski [at] protonmail [dot] com
 * Twitter: [@EugeneBelinski](https://twitter.com/EugeneBelinski)
 * Keybase: [ebelinski](https://keybase.io/ebelinski)